xrdocs/ncs5500/_tutorials/coexistence-between-bfd-over-bundle-and-bfd-over-logical-bundle.md

 ## Summary

 We covered a quick background BoB and BLB and what are their limitations are when using either of them.
-We also saw how the BoB and BLB coexistence can help BFD converge faster and give better results.
+We saw how the BoB and BLB coexistence can help BFD converge faster and give better results.
 We saw the configuration examples along with igp as ISIS.
-This is supported with OSPF, BGP as well as static.
-Hope this article was helpful.
+This feature is supported with OSPF, BGP as well as static.
+We discussed on what basis we can select the coexistence mode.
+As a best practice, for faster convergence we should use BoB-BLB coexistence wherever possible.